Would you buy a $2,000 online video that shows you how to whiten your teeth within 24 hours and keep them sparkling for life?

 “The world’s largest selection of courses.”
 Now that’s hard to beat.
 You’re guaranteed to find a course (both paid and free) for any niche you work in.

 Web copywriting is the process of writing content for the purpose of promoting a product or service.
-A web copywriter is a professional who creates website content.
+A web copywriter is a professional who creates online content.

 The difference is web copywriting is a process while a web copywriter is a person or professional.